-If you’ve followed me here at Yankee Homestead for very long, you know the only thing I make with sugar is this perfect sugar scrub.
+If you’ve followed me here at Roots and Boots for very long, you know the only thing I make with sugar is this perfect sugar scrub.

 Sugar is bad news, people.
 It basically poisons the body.
 Remember how a bunch of diseases used to be tied to saturated fat?
 And “authorities” warned us against eating things like butter, bacon, and even coconut oil?